lancedb/lancedb/docs/src/basic.md

     --8<-- "rust/lancedb/examples/simple.rs:list_names"
     ```

-## How to add data to a table
+## Add data to a table

-After a table has been created, you can always add more data to it using
+After a table has been created, you can always add more data to it as follows:

 === "Python"